yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/postgres-jdbc-reference.md

 ## Download the Driver Dependency

-Postgres JDBC Drivers are available as maven dependency, you can download the driver by adding the following dependency into the java project.
+Postgres JDBC Drivers are available as a Maven dependency, and you can download the driver by adding the following dependency into the Java project.

 ### Maven Depedency